Wadi Rum

 • Dead Sea (Swemeh): 340 km, 4 hours

-• Eastern Desert Castles: 400 km, 4 and a half hours
+• East Desert Castles: 400 km, 4 and a half hours

-As for public transportation, the only viable option is the bus: the JETT company includes Wadi Rum in its route network, connecting it with Petra (Wadi Musa) and Aqaba.
-Beyond that, an independent traveler only has the option to arrange a taxi from Aqaba.
+As far as public transport is concerned, the only viable option is the bus: JETT includes Wadi Rum in its route network, connecting it with Petra (Wadi Musa) and Aqaba.
+Beyond that, an independent traveler can only arrange a taxi from Aqaba.

-The minibuses that depart from Aqaba and head north on the Desert Highway and the King’s Highway usually do not go all the way to the heart of the Wadi Rum reserve, but only stop at the Rashidiyah junction.
+King’s Roads do not usually reach the heart of the Wadi Rum reserve, but simply stop at the Rashidiyah junction.

-As mentioned before, there is a train station in Wadi Rum, but the trains parked there are only museum locomotives and wagons: they do not transport passengers or even move goods.
+As we have said before, there is a train station in Wadi Rum, but the trains that are parked there are only locomotives and museum cars: they do not transport passengers, they do not even move to carry goods.

 Other practical information

-In Wadi Rum, there is a modern visitor center that serves multiple purposes.
-Here, you can purchase tickets to access the nature reserve, receive information, arrange for guided tours, manage accommodations within the reserve, hire guides, dine at the restaurant, buy local crafts at the gift shop, or visit the museum, which includes a small cinema showing a documentary.
-There are also public restrooms available.
+In Wadi Rum There is a modern visitor center that is multifaceted: here you can buy the ticket to access the nature reserve, receive information, arrange excursions, manage accommodation in the reserve, hire guides, eat in its restaurant, buy local crafts in its shop or visit its museum, which includes a small cinema where a documentary is projected.
+It also has public toilets.

-A few kilometers before reaching this point, in Shakaria, you will find the police station that serves the area.
-The nearest gas station is located outside the perimeter of the nature reserve, on the road that connects Shakaria with Disah.
+A few kilometers before reaching this point, in Shakaria, is the police station that serves the area.
+Meanwhile, the nearest petrol station is outside the perimeter of the nature reserve, on the road linking Shakaria to Disah.

 Plan your trip to Wadi Rum